DopplerHQ/awesome-bots/readme.md

 * [Designing Conversational Interfaces](http://www.convbook.com/) - A book for designers, developers and founders containing practical guidelines about how to create messaging applications that people will love to use

 ### Communities/chats
+* [Public group about bots](https://t.me/botcube) - 🤖 Bots, messaging apps, conversational interfaces, AI & ML — hot reviews & insights from industry experts 🤖
+* [Public chat about bots](https://t.me/botcubechat) - 🤖 Public chat where we discuss different topics about bots, bot development, platforms, news etc. 🤖
 * [Bots group - Facebook](https://www.facebook.com/groups/chatbot/) - This is a private group for people interested in learning about and building chat bots
-* [Telegram channel about bots](https://t.me/botcube) - Bots, messaging apps, conversational interfaces, AI & ML — hot reviews & insights from industry experts
-* [Public chat about bots](https://t.me/botcubechat) - Public chat where we discuss different topics about bots, bot development, platforms, news etc.
 * [BOTS group - Facebook](https://www.facebook.com/groups/1164551213581286/) - Facebook group about chatbots
 * [Chatbots News](http://news.chatbotsmagazine.com/login) - An intelligent, supportive, and collaborative community for chatbot developers, designers, creators, and enthusiasts.
 Moderated by the Chatbots Magazine team
-* [UX for Bots](https://www.facebook.com/groups/uxforbots/) - Build together the best experience for bots! 🤖 Share the best resources, discuss about UX & bots
+* [UX for Bots](https://www.facebook.com/groups/uxforbots/) - Build together the best experience for bots!
+Share the best resources, discuss about UX & bots
 * [HHBots](https://www.facebook.com/groups/hhbots/) - This group was created to provide a place for people to talk about their favorite facebook bots, slack bots, or any kind of bots!
 * [Messenger Platform Developer Community](https://www.facebook.com/groups/242384196138564/) - This is a forum for developers building on the Messenger platform to interact with the Messenger team and other developers